 Prerequisites

-- Windows PowerShell 5.1 – Although this isn’t technically required by Chocolatey, it is what all examples in this article will use.
+- Windows PowerShell 5.1 (optional) – Although this isn’t technically required by Chocolatey, it is what all examples in this article will use.

 For a full breakdown of all technical requirements, check out the Chocolatey Requirements page.

-Installing the Chocolatey Client
+Installing Chocolatey

 When getting started with Chocolatey, your first task will be downloading and installing the Chocolatey client.
 Technically, Chocolatey has a server component as well but for this article, you’ll be focusing on using the client to download, install and update software.